cebem1nt/httpp/README.md

 # httpp
-Tiny, simple, yet useful header only dynamic HTTP/1.1 requests parser for C.
+Tiny, fast, simple, yet useful header only HTTP/1.1 requests parser for C. httpp has very small codebase and is fully available to your modifications.
+Want to replace fixed size headers array with a hash table? all yours.

 ## API